Marcellis/mad-codelabs/docs/level1-example/level1-example.md

 to `void` in Java.

 In Kotlin variables are created using either `val` or `var`.
-- `val`: indicates that the variable is immutable (`final`)
+- `val`: indicates that the variable is immutable (`final`).
-- `var`: indicates that the variable is mutable (can be changed)
+- `var`: indicates that the variable is mutable (can be changed).

-A widget is referenced in Kotlin using the binding object and the ID we gave the widget in the layout file.
+A widget is referenced in Kotlin using the binding object, and the ID we gave the widget in the layout file.
 The meaning of the binding object will be further explained in the next section.
 A variable of type `val` is made which contains the current text from the `EditText` widget.